modulist/a11y-case/_pages/an_accessible_business_is_a_prosperous_business.md

 People with Disabilities are far more likely to purchase from an accessible company.
 It is faster, more convenient, and they don’t need to seek assistance to make a purchase.

-        The frustration caused by lack of accessibility has caused many a disabled person to abandon a purchase halfway through.
+The frustration caused by the lack of accessibility has caused many a disabled person to abandon a purchase halfway through.

 ## People with disabilities often influence the purchasing decisions of friends and family.